sankeer28/DiscordBot-v2/README.md

 - Play the audio from the same URLs in voice chat or input a song title.
 - Ask questions regarding uploaded images.
 - Chat history is temporarily saved to memory to have more realistic conversations.
-- Integration with [Sherlock](https://github.com/sherlock-project/sherlock) and other OSINT tools
+- Integration with [Sherlock](https://github.com/sherlock-project/sherlock) and other OSINT tools.
 - Ability to join any voice channel in the server without the need to join the voice channel yourself.
-- Ability to speak using text-to-speech in voice chat, allowing the bot to say whatever you want
+- Ability to speak using text-to-speech in voice chat, allowing the bot to say whatever you want.

 ## Running locally
 ### Installing Dependencies